 Prices vary depending on the type of lenses you choose and the frames you select.
 The base prices you’ll see for frames include clear, plastic, single-vision lenses with an anti-scratch coating.

-While single-vision lenses are available for free, progressive no-line lenses cost $50.
-Once you’ve chosen your prescription type, you’ll be able to choose from the following options beginning at these prices (current as of March 2021):
+Once you’ve chosen your prescription type, you’ll be able to choose from the following options beginning at these prices (as of June 2022):

 - Clear lenses: free